 The naming patterns that still have inventory

 Run through these in order.
 Most founders find an available .com on the first or second pattern.
+Treat them as a checklist, not a buffet.
+Work top to bottom, generate five to ten candidates per pattern, and only move down when a pattern runs dry.

 Compound words